-In Switzerland, the law on financial market infrastructure provides that an investor must make an offer to acquire all listed securities if he acquires shares that (with the ones that he already owns) represent more than 33% (1/3) of the voting rights.
+In Switzerland, the law on financial market infrastructure provides that an investor must make an offer to acquire all listed securities if he acquires shares that (with the ones that he already owns) represent more than 331/3% of the voting rights.
 To ensure the equality of treatment of all shareholders, the payment of a control premium is prohibited.
-In fact, the offer price must be the higher of (1) the average market share price in the 60 days before the offer and (2) the highest price that the buyer paid for a share of the company in the last 12 months.
+In fact, the offer price must be the higher of (1) the average market share price in the 60 days before the offer and (2) the highest price that the buyer paid for a share of the company in the last 12 months not to make an offer for all listed securities in case they cross the threshold when buying a few additional shares.